-In 27 states, banks have the right to bypass the courts and foreclose on a home non-judicially.
+In 31 states and the District of Columbia, banks have the right to bypass the courts and foreclose on a home non-judicially in many cases.
 The non-judicial process is generally faster than a judicial foreclosure because the lender does not need permission to sell.
 In a non-judicial foreclosure, the bank appoints a third-party trustee to handle the entire foreclosure auction process.
 The trustee initially named on the deed is often not the one who carries out the foreclosure sale.
 A trustee can change in foreclosure, but only if the proper procedure is followed.

 How It Works

 When you purchase a home, ownership is transferred to through a document known as a deed.
 In non-judicial states, the deed of trust is used to secure the loan rather than a mortgage.
 The trustee maintains possession of the deed until the loan is satisfied.

 Once the loan is paid off, the trustee issues a deed of reconveyance that transfers ownership to you.
 The deed of trust includes a power of sale clause that gives the trustee the right to sell the home if you default on the loan.
 The trustee arranges the sale and sends the proceeds to the lender.

 When a trustee is appointed, a secondary trustee is named in the documents just in case the original trustee is unable or unwilling to carry out the task.
 The original trustee does not have to step down to be replaced by the substitute trustee.
 If the secondary trustee needs to step up to the plate, a substitution of trustee must be filed to formalize the change.

 The substitute trustee must be named before the foreclosure begins and the Notice of Hearing is filed.
 The substitute trustee generally specializes in foreclosure and is appointed specifically to handle the sale.
 Although the substitute trustee will generally start the process, there are no restrictions to when a named substitute can take over.